Seven Oaks, Florida

 Seven Oaks is a residential neighborhood in Wesley Chapel, Pasco County, Florida, United States.

 History

 Seven Oaks is a neighborhood in Wesley Chapel, Florida that began in the 1970s, with the first house being built in 1978.

 Community leadership

 Seven Oaks is led by two boards that operate the community and regulate the properties inside it.
 The first board is the homeowners association, known as Seven Oaks Property Owners Association.
 The other governing body is the Seven Oaks Community Development District.
 The community development district is actually a special-purpose tax district that encompasses the community and surrounding wetlands and forests.

 Amenities

 Seven Oaks has a tennis court, playground, swimming pool, and ball field in the neighborhood.
+In 2025, a Tesla dealership was built in the community.

 Schools

 Seven Oaks lands within the zoning for Alpha Elementary, West View Middle School, and Morristown-Hamblen High School West.